PotionApps/potionx/docs/docs/docs/social.md

 <!-- - [Github instructions](https://docs.github.com/en/developers/apps/authorizing-oauth-apps) -->
 <!-- - [Twitter instructions](https://developer.twitter.com/en/docs/authentication/guides) -->

-> We are in the process of adding logins for Apple, Github and Twitter.
-If you have any requests, let us know on our [Discord](https://discord.gg/JydTNZCS)
+> We are in the [process](/roadmap.html#social-logins) of adding logins for Apple, Github and Twitter.
+If you have any requests, let us know on our [Discord](https://discord.gg/sUuDw9Jtxm) or post it to our feedback board on [Hellonext](https://potion.hellonext.co/)

 ## Google
 Google's instructions can be found [here](https://developers.google.com/identity/protocols/oauth2)